Social Media

 In all, it’s five days of partying, prayer, being with family and friends, eating well, dressing up and gifting.

 Each family has its own traditions, some call friends over for a game of poker and others love a Bollywood movie marathon.
 Follow our list below and maybe you can create your own Diwali traditions!
-But plan wisely – tradition says that whatever you are doing on the first day of the New Year is an indication of how you’ll spend the next 12 months!
+But plan wisely — tradition says that whatever you are doing on the first day of a New Year is an indication of how you’ll spend the next 12 months!

 Teaching Kids About Diwali